billkarsh/SpikeGLX/Markdown/UserManual.md

 PFI-13.
 You still have to run a wire from PFI-13 to the appropriate channel input connector.

-* `Other high precision pulser` will not program an NI device.
-Rather, you provide any waveform generator you like.
+* `Imec slot N` will program the indicated BS to produce the sync waveform and make it available at its SMA connector.

-Whether using an external pulser or the NI device, the programmed (set) period is 1 second, but the actual period may differ from that.
+Whichever pulser source you select, the programmed (set) period is 1 second, but the actual period may differ from that.
 If you have measured the actual period of the generator's output with a high precision frequency/period analyzer, then enter that value in the `Measured period` box.
 If you have not measured it, enter **1** in the box.

 ### Input Channels

 #### Imec

-You can connect the square wave to any of the 16 pins of the sync connector on the Imec BSC card.
-Each pin takes 0-5V TTL digital input.
+If an Imec BS is selected as the source, all Imec BS modules in the chassis will automatically get the signal via the chassis backplane.

+If a non-Imec source is selected, you only need to specify (and connect) one BS for input.
+Again, all BS will share the signal via the backplane.

+The SMA connector is compatible with 0-5V TTL signals.

 #### Nidq